al1brn/geonodes/README.md

 You keep the full power of Blender geometry nodes but with the elegance of Python.

+> **NOTE** This is yet an alpha version.
+It is stable, but I'm still tuning node calls implementation.

 ## Table of contents

 - [Better a demo than long words](#better-a-demo-than-long-words)